-Japan's Abe shakes hands with China's Xi at G20
+Japan's Abe shakes hands with China'S Xi at G20

-ST PETERSBURG, Russia Japanese Prime Minister Shinzo Abe and Chinese President Xi Jinping shook hands and exchanged words on Thursday on the sidelines of a G20 summit, the Japanese government said, in an unexpected show of cordiality.
+ST PETERSBURG, Russia Japanese Prime Minister Shinzo Abe and Chinese President Xi Jinping shook hands and exchanged words politely on Thursday on the sidelines of a G20 summit meeting, a Japanese official said, in an unexpected show of cordiality.

 There are also disputes over the countries' wartime past.